idvorkin/Vim-Keybindings-For-Onenote/readme.md

 You can run the VIM keybinding via autohotkey, or by downloading and running the prebuilt executable.

 Run Vim keybindings via prebuilt executable
-Note that this may not be as up to date as the script.
 -----

 Download [vim\_onenote.exe](https://github.com/idvorkin/Vim-Keybindings-For-Onenote/raw/master/vim_onenote.exe)